(Continued from Part Seven)

 Only when the "Clambake" Soundtrack did not sell later in the year did RCA executives realize there was a problem with the music chosen for Presley's movies.

-Mac Davis wrote the original version for Aretha Franklin, but when Billy Strange, who was Music Director for the movie, asked Davis about contributing a song, Mac realized that "A Little Less Conversation" was perfect for the scene where it would be featured.
+Mac Davis wrote the original version of this song for Aretha Franklin, but when Billy Strange, who was Music Director for the movie, asked Davis about contributing a song, Mac realized that "A Little Less Conversation" was perfect for the scene where it would be featured.
 Davis reworked the song with Strange and Elvis recorded it.

 The single stalled at #69, but when it was remixed in 2002, the new version rose to #1 in the U.K., giving Elvis a record 18 #1 hits there.